-HIGH VOLTAGE INTERNSHIP II Internship | 6 Credit Hours
+HIGH VOLTAGE INTERNSHIP II

 A cooperative agreement between industry and education which allows the student to utilize and define skills learned during their educational process.
 All work is performed in accordance with the industry standards and is supervised by an electrical line foreman or utility worker.
 Students work for different types of companies and with various types of material and equipment.

 Prerequisites: HVLP 2483, departmental approval, an institution GPA of 2.5 or greater, and a current CDL.

-Academic Service Fee: \$213.00
+Academic Service Fee: \$213.00 HVLP 1353

-AC/DC FOR HIGH VOLTAGE LINEMAN Theory | 3 Credit Hours
+AC/DC FOR HIGH VOLTAGE

 A study of overhead electricity introduces principles of alternating current through step-up, step-down transformers, substations, long distance transmission, and distribution from power generation to the consumer and through the power line circuit.
 Atomic theory of electron flow characteristics will also be covered.
-Academic Service Fee: \$106.50 companies and with various types of material and equipment.

-HIGH VOLTAGE INTERNSHIP III Internship | 6 Credit Hours
+HIGH VOLTAGE INTERNSHIP III

 A cooperative agreement between industry and education, which allows students to utilize and define skills previously learned in their educational process.
 All work is performed in accordance with industry standards and supervised by an electrical line foreman or utility worker.
-Students work for different types of
+Students work for different types of companies and with various types of material and equipment

 Prerequisites: HVLP 2483, departmental approval, an institution GPA of 2.5 or greater, and a current CDL.
-Academic Service Fee: \$213.00
+Academic Service Fee: \$213.00 systems are covered.
+Safety practices are emphasized and students will work with various types of material and equipment in this hands-on course.